VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 .. note::

-    The default number of cores :code:`bigplanet` will use is the maximum number of cores on the machine.
+    The default number of cores :code:`BigPlanet` will use is the maximum number of cores on the machine.

-Checking :code:`bigplanet` Progress with :code:`bpstatus`
+Checking :code:`BigPlanet` Progress with :code:`bpstatus`
 -------------------------

-For large data sets, :code:`bigplanet` may take several hours or more to complete.
+For large data sets, :code:`BigPlanet` may take several hours or more to complete.
 To check the status, use :code:`bpstatus`, which employs the same syntax as :code:`mpstatus` above.

-Extracting and Plotting with :code:`bigplanet`
+Extracting and Plotting with :code:`BigPlanet`
 ------------------------------

 After you have compressed your data, you need to access it.
-To accomplish this goal, :code:`bigplanet` is also a python module that can be imported into python scripts for the extraction of data from the HDF5 file.
+To accomplish this goal, :code:`BigPlanet` is also a python module that can be imported into python scripts for the extraction of data from the HDF5 file.
 For our example, final inner core radius as a function of current potassium-40 abundance in the core and the initial core temerature, the script looks like
 this: